mochji/synapsea/CONTRIBUTING.md

 ##### 1.0.0

- - Limit lines to 120 characters long.
+ - Limit lines to 140, although try to keep lines under 80 - 120 columns.

 ##### 1.0.1